 Knowing in advance what I need to do has helped me avoid confusion, stress and worry.
 I know what I need to do and I find the time to do it.

 Here is a short video to give you ideas about creating your to-do list.
-I prefer to write by hand, as several of my mentors emphasise that it is a much better way to learn and create new habits
+I prefer to write by hand, as several of my mentors emphasise that it is a much better way to learn and to create new habits

 Writing down a to-do list for the next day forces you to think proactively.